Remove Snap Ubuntu 22.04 LTS

 Although flawed in some areas, I have a lot of praise for Canonical’s management of Ubuntu – especially Ubuntu server and the approach to enterprise Linux.
 Maybe they will eventually address these transparency and security concerns.

-It was not too long ago that Canonical tried to convince many of us to use their Unity desktop environment.
-I was not too fond of Unity desktop and although removing it was possible, it was not because Canonical made it easy to opt-out.
-Like Unity, today, I don’t feel like I’m missing out on much by not using snap.
+Not too long ago, Canonical tried to convince many of us to use their Unity desktop environment.
+I was not too fond of Unity desktop, and although removing it was possible, it was not because Canonical made it easy to opt out.
+Like Unity, today, I don’t feel like I’m missing out on much by not using Snap.

-While snap has some advantages, do they outway the disadvantages?
-It may not matter because snap does seem like it’s here to stay.
+While Snap has some advantages, do they outweigh the disadvantages?
+It may not matter because Snap does seem like it’s here to stay.

 Before uninstalling Snap from Ubuntu